Juzar10/Digit-Recognition-WebApp/README.md

 It's front-end I used canvas in HTML and CSS and for drawing i used javascript and ajax functionality of jquery.

 And I trained my model using tensorflow and used flask file as a server file.

+### Things you should know

+You have to have internet connection while running it because i have used google CDN jquery.

+you have to give custom path to file predict.py in load_model function. you can either choose CNN model or normal model.

+you can also train your own model using increased amount of epoch different test data.